-This dwellings in Saint Sulpice, Switzerland by fruehauf, henry & viladoms (FHV Architects) appears to float as they have been recessed from the overall volume.
-This lightness is emphasized by the use of black steel post for the railing that leaves voids in-between.
+Completed in 2014 by Fruehauf, Henry & Viladoms (FHV Architects), the Saint Sulpice dwellings appear to float as they have been recessed from the overall volume.
+The lightness is emphasized by the use of black steel posts for the railing that leaves voids in-between.

 - Architects: FHV Architects